Supabase RLS: The Mistakes Every Guide Skips

 Service role bypasses RLS automatically.
 Adding a policy for it creates warnings:

--- Bad: Creates multiple_permissive_policies warning-- Good: Just use TO authenticated (service_role bypasses RLS)Enabling RLS without any policies
+-- Bad: Creates multiple_permissive_policies warning-- Good: Just use TO authenticated (service_role bypasses RLS)Only testing SELECT policies

 Is RLS enabled by default in Supabase?